kzyx/HabitApp/README.md

 - Expo
 - React Native UI Library for many of the UI components
 - react-spring for animations
-- Formik and Yup for forms
+- Formik for forms, and Yup for form validation
+- React Native Async Storage for saving habits and other data
 ---